CesiumGS/3d-tiles/README.md

 ![](figures/tree.png)

 Currently, the bounding volume is a "box" defined by minimum and maximum longitude, latitude, and height.
-We expect 3D Tiles will support different bounding volumes see the ([Q&A below](#What-bounding-volume-do-tiles-use)).
+We expect 3D Tiles will eventually support different bounding volumes; see the [Q&A below](#What-bounding-volume-do-tiles-use).

 A tile usually references a _model_ or set of _models_, e.g., 3D buildings.
 These models may be batched together into essentially a single model to reduce client-side load time and WebGL draw call overhead.